kapellos/VladimiRED/README.md

 VladimiRED (you expect to get one thing and you end up with something else :satisfied:) is a C# port of Mockingjay injection technique (https://github.com/caueb/Mockingjay) to be used with AppDomainManager Injection Method.

-The produced dll injects shellcode into already existing RWE regions via Marshaling avoiding using pinvoke related injection calls.
+The produced dll injects shellcode into already existing RWX regions via Marshaling avoiding using pinvoke related injection calls.

 ![image](https://github.com/kapellos/VladimiRED/blob/main/VladimiRED.png)